|

 ProductID key, and look at the middle two number strings.
 This should be your CD Key.

-In Windows NT your CD Key can be found by right Clicking on My Computer, and on the
+Note: In Windows NT your CD Key can be found by right Clicking on My Computer, and on

 General Tab under Registered to: you will find your Registered Name, Company and CD Key.